laravel/docs/cache.md

     });

 > [!NOTE]
-> If you used the `cache:table` Artisan command to create the database driver's cache table, the migration created by that command already includes a definition for the `cache_locks` table.
+> If you used the `make:cache-table` Artisan command to create the database driver's cache table, the migration created by that command already includes a definition for the `cache_locks` table.

 <a name="managing-locks"></a>
 ### Managing Locks